antfu/talks/2023-10-28/src/slides.md

   </div>
 </div>

 <!--
+One of the things to consider is how we picturing our target users.
+For example, like "Is my tool for end users or developers?", "Or for Vue users or React users?", etc.

 We know the fact that among all of the target users, only a portion of them will become our actual users.
 In order to gain more users to our project, we can try to convert more potential users to the actual users.
 Maybe by doing more marketing or polishing.
 In that case, the amount of the target users you have, actually becomes the upper limit of how many actual users you could possibly have.
 On the other hand, we can also try to find a way to expand our target users to include more people.
+And naturally, you will also have more actual users from it.

 Under this idea, let's take a look at some examples of how we can do that.
 -->

 ---